Dream Park: Overview

 Although the Dream Park concept assumes future technology, it is still an expensive proposition.
 Players pay fees to play the games.
 In addition, the first game played is both broadcast live and recorded (the game areas and player costumes include numerous cameras and other sensors).
 The creator of the game takes the recorded footage and edits it into a movie (with enhanced post-production effects) and other media for resale.
 While the resulting movies are heavily influenced by the game's creator, the actions of the players are unscripted.
 In this way the books anticipate reality television.

 The games in the Dream Park series are heavily regulated.
 One of the regulatory groups is the International Fantasy Games Society or IFGS.
-The creator of a game has nearly unlimited power in the game; he could arbitrarily change a game to doom a given player's character to death and eject the player from the game.
+The creator of a game (called the Game Master) has nearly unlimited power in the game; he can in theory arbitrarily change a game to kill out a given character and eject the player from the game.
 IFGS existed to protect the interests of players and limit abuse by game creators.
 One group of fantasy based live action role-playing gamers have taken the IFGS name for their rules and organization.

 In each of the novels, the plot moves at multiple levels.
 The reader is given parallel stories involving the game story itself as the player characters learn the scenario, solve various puzzles and engage in simulated battles with enemies; the players and their real-world relationships with each other and the game organizers; events affecting the venue staff; and usually some kind of out-of-game plot or conspiracy that will impact everyone involved.
 These are high-stakes games with massive publicity and cutting-edge technology, and they are therefore attractive to a variety of criminals.

 Plot

-Most games are reruns, with team after team of players attempting to complete the pre-packaged adventure.
-But someone always has to be first – and every player wants to be part of the initial team that beta tests a game.
-To have the author/programmer themself serve as the game master, to face surprises no one has seen, even the most jaded of elite players compete fiercely for such a spot.
+Dream Park is a combination amusement park and live action roleplaying game center, the largest in the world.
+Most Games are reruns, with team after team of players attempting to complete the pre-packaged adventures and win Gaming Points to inprove the standing of their characters.
+But someone always has to be first – and every Gamer wants to be part of the initial team that beta-tests a new Game.
+To have the author/programmer himself serve as the Game Master, to face surprises no one has seen before – even the most jaded elite players compete fiercely for a spot in the Gaming party.